nakamura-to/deku/README.md

 tempura provides a hook point to handle all values before and after applying pipeline functions.
 It's means you can check or convert erroneous values.
-(By the way, tempura converts undefined values to empty string by default.)
+(By the way, tempura converts undefined values to empty string by default preRender function.)

 ```js
 tempura.addSettings({